jaydenseric/graphql-upload/readme.md

 # graphql-upload

-Middleware and an [`Upload`](./GraphQLUpload.mjs) scalar to add support for [GraphQL multipart requests](https://github.com/jaydenseric/graphql-multipart-request-spec) (file uploads via queries and mutations) to various Node.js GraphQL servers.
+Middleware and a scalar [`Upload`](./GraphQLUpload.mjs) to add support for [GraphQL multipart requests](https://github.com/jaydenseric/graphql-multipart-request-spec) (file uploads via queries and mutations) to various Node.js GraphQL servers.

 [Clients implementing the GraphQL multipart request spec](https://github.com/jaydenseric/graphql-multipart-request-spec#client) upload files as [`Upload`](./GraphQLUpload.mjs) scalar query or mutation variables.
 Their resolver values are promises that resolve file upload details for processing and storage.
 Files are typically streamed into cloud storage but may also be stored in the filesystem.